Melindrea/smaty.se-content/pages/wip-teasers.md

 excerpt: "Find your paragraph-length excerpts from works in progress here, and get a feel for my style, both themes and subject matter.
 The date gives a nice range."
 ---

+## Forgive and forget

+### 20/5, 2015
+Despite.
+The thought bit into Runfrid as she rose again, hoping she could wash the redness away before anyone else saw her.
+She stalked into the low house, her head bowed, leaving Esti by Mór’s rune stone and memorial.
+The only one they had, as his body had not yet washed ashore.

 ## Why did it have to be snakes?

 ### 18/5, 2015